nebius/api/README.md

 ### Parallel Operations

-Nebius does not support performing multiple operations on the same resource simultaneously.
+Nebius AI Cloud does not support performing multiple operations on the same resource simultaneously.
 Attempting to do so may result in an error, or the first operation might be aborted in favor of the new one.

 ### Retention Policy